 Resveratrol occurs naturally in red wine, red grape skins, grape juice, peanuts, mulberries, and some Chinese herbs.

 Some people wonder if they should drink more red wine because of the possible health benefits of resveratrol.
 However, most experts and organizations like the American Heart Association still suggest only one alcoholic drink per day for women and two for men.
 Excessive alcohol intake has serious health risks.

 What are the risks of taking resveratrol?

 - Side effects.
-Although the evidence is limited, resveratrol supplements seem to be fairly safe in people.
-They could cause a reaction in those who are allergic to grapes or wine.
+When resveratrol is consumed in the amount normally occurring in foods, it is generally considered safe.
+It could cause a reaction in those who are allergic to grapes or wine.

 - Interactions.
-If you take any medicines or other supplements regularly, talk to your doctor before you start using resveratrol supplements.
+If you take any medicines or other supplements regularly, talk to your health care provider before you start using resveratrol supplements.
 They could interact with medicines like blood thinners, blood pressure drugs, cancer treatments, MAOI antidepressants, antiviral and antifungal medicines, NSAID painkillers, and supplements like St. John's wort, garlic, and ginkgo.

 Given the lack of evidence about their safety, resveratrol supplements are not recommended for children or for women who are pregnant or breastfeeding.